axioma-ai-labs/RAG/README.md

 - Developing custom, production-ready RAG pipelines
 - Creating unique chatbot & assistant solutions
 - Integrating AI into various aspects of your business operations
-- Building prototypes or proofs of concept to validate your next groundbreaking idea
+- Building prototypes or proofs of concepts to validate your next groundbreaking idea

-🚩 Then go visit my [services page](https://iamvladyashin.com/services) and witness the magic happen.

-Feel free to reach out and share your story with me!
-I'm just an email away.
+Feel free to reach out and share your story with us!
+We're just an email away.

 ## Contributions and Issues